SalusaSecondus/CryptoGotchas/GettingStarted.md

 ## The List

+### Courses
 1. [Dan Boneh's Cryptography I](https://www.coursera.org/learn/crypto)
   This is an excellent undergraduate-level course in cryptography and everyone should complete this.
 It should probably be your first stop
 1. [Introduction to Cryptography by Christof Paar](https://www.youtube.com/channel/UC1usFRN4LCMcfIV7UjHNuQg/videos) (I haven't personally verified this one.)
   I have heard good things about this series of lectures and suspect it to be similar in value to Boneh's course.
 So, I recommend it as well.

+### Books
 1. Look at [Crypto 101](https://www.crypto101.io/) by lvh.
 (Though I haven't personally verified it, I am very familiar with lvh's excellent work.)
+1. Get [Serious Cryptography](https://nostarch.com/seriouscrypto) by Jean-Philippe Aumasson.
+This is one of the best books out there on applied cryptography.
+1. (Just for fun) Read [The Code Book](https://www.amazon.com/dp/0385495323) by Singh.
+I don't think this will help you be a cryptographer, but it is a fun history of the space and light introduction to the topic.
+If other things here are too serious then this can be a more gentle introduction to help get you ready for the rest.
+1. (Just for fun) [The Woman Who Smashed Codes](https://www.amazon.com/dp/B01M0EOI6I) by Fagone is a *fascinating* biography of Elizebeth Smith Friedman.
+In many ways she was the creator of modern code-breaking in the US and did much unsung work to protect the allies during both world wars.

+### Activities
 1. [Cryptopals Crypto Challenges](https://cryptopals.com/)
   Here is the first "hands-on" resource.
 It takes you through building and breaking many standard cryptographic algorithms.
   It starts easy and gets *really hard* at the end.
 Even if you cannot complete it, you should go as far as you can and keep chipping away at it as you get better.